 \(e^11\) and \(e^22\) each represents the domestic embodied emissions in domestic consumption.
 We often simplify the term by using “domestic emissions”, or DE, to call it.
 From the perspective of Country 1, \(e^{12}=\hat{q^1}L^{11} y^{12} + \hat{q^1} L^{12} y^{22}\) represents the embodied emissions in exports, or \(EEE^1\). \(e^{21}=\hat{q^2} L^{21} y^{11}+ \hat{q^2} L^{22} y^{21}\) represents the embodied emissions in imports, or \(EEE^1\), meaning the foreign emissions embodied in domestic final demand.
 Country 1’s production-based emissions \((PBE^1)\) are the sum of \(DE^1\) and \(EEE^1\).
 Country 1’s consumption-based emissions \((CBE^1)\) are the sum of \(DE^1\) and \(EEE^1\).
 Country 1’s balance of emissions embodied in trade \((BEET^1)\), or the net emissions transfer, is given by \(BEET^1 = EEE^1- EEE^1 = PBE^1 - CBE^1\).

-To calculate the product-level carbon embodied in the trade for cement, steel, and aluminum we collected the trade data for these commodities as well as CO2 emissions factors for the countries/regions analyzed.
+To calculate the product-level carbon embodied in the trade for 24 product category, we collected the trade data for these products as well as CO2 emissions intensity for the countries/regions analyzed.

 For the cement industry, we looked into carbon embodied in the trade of both cement and clinker since both of them are traded separately in a substantial amount.
 Clinker is an intermediary product in the cement production process.
 Due to process emissions and combustion of fuel for heat, around 95% of the CO2 emitted in the cement industry is for clinker production.
 To reduce shipment costs, clinker is often traded instead of cement.
 In the destination country, the clinker is ground with some additives (e.g. gypsum, fly ash, etc.) to produce cement.s.
-We obtained the clinker and cement trade data from the UN Comtrade database (UN 2022).
+We obtained the clinker and cement trade data from the UN Comtrade database (UN Comtrade 2024).
 The latest year for which the good quality trade data were available was 2019.
 The CO2 intensities for the cement and clinker production for different regions/countries of the world studied were obtained from the Cement Sustainability Initiative (CSI)’s Getting the Numbers Right (GNR) database, which is a voluntary, independently-managed database of CO2 and energy performance information on the global cement industry (GCCA 2022).
-The latest year for which the CO2 intensity for cement and clinker production was available in the GNR database was 2019.

 Hasanbeigi, Ali and Darwili, Aldy.
 (2022).
 Embodied Carbon in Trade: Carbon Loophole.
 Global Efficiency Intelligence, LLC.